subbuparagond/task-buddy/README.md

+Here’s the updated **README** file with instructions for adding **screenshots** of the project.
+Screenshots help users visualize the app before they try it out.

+---

 # Task Buddy

 Task Buddy is a full-stack task management application built with modern tools like **Next.js**, **Supabase**, and **Tailwind CSS**.
 It allows users to create, update, and delete tasks, organize them by status, and filter by category, due date, or search.
 The app also includes secure user authentication with **Supabase Auth** and supports email/password and social logins (Google, GitHub, etc.).